 The Head Teacher (HT) with the designation of National Leader of Education (NLE) has delivered staff training in both primary and secondary schools in many schools across the Tees Valley.
-She is a member of the DFE Primary Head Teacher Reference Group.
-She chairs the Local Authority Strategic Education Board and sits on the Local Authority Children and Young Person's Partnership Board and the South Tees Safeguarding Children Partnership and the Tees Valley Combined Authority Education Improvement Board (TVCAEIB).
+She has been a member of the DFE Primary Head Teacher Reference Group.
+She chairs the Local Authority Strategic Education Board and sits on the Local Authority Children and Young Person's Partnership Board and the South Tees Safeguarding Children Partnership.
 We have excellent relationships with our local secondary schools.